userbiltcreative/Adobe-andtoid-get-started/documentation/getting-started.md

 See the guidelines in the Branding Guidelines.

-All use is covered by our Terms of Use.
+All use is covered by our Terms of Use as found on the [Adobe I/O Console](https://console.adobe.io/).

 ### Submit Your Application for Review